PMP®️ Certification Requirements: How to Become PMP-Certified [updated 2021]

 - What steps do you have to take to become PMP-certified?

-In order to be eligible to take the PMP certification exam, there are educational and professional prerequisites that candidates must meet.
+To be eligible to take the PMP certification exam, candidates must meet educational and professional prerequisites.
 The type of requirements depends on the educational level of the candidate.

-If the candidate’s highest educational level is a secondary degree, such as a high school diploma, the candidate will need to have accrued a minimum of five years, or 60 months, of unique, professional project management experience.
+Suppose the candidate’s highest educational level is a secondary degree, such as a high school diploma.
+In that case, the candidate will need to have accrued a minimum of five years, or 60 months, of unique, professional project management experience.
 This experience must be non-overlapping.
-During this experience, the candidate needs to have lead or directed professional projects for at least 7,500 hours.
+The candidate needs to have led or directed professional projects for at least 7,500 hours.

-Additionally, candidates at this educational level need to have had accrued at least 35 contact hours of formal project management education by the time they submit their exam application.
+Additionally, candidates at this educational level need to have accrued at least 35 contact hours of formal project management education by the time they submit their exam application.
 PMI considers one hour of classroom instruction to be the equivalent of one contact hour.
-Please note that if only a portion of the class covered professional project management, then only the time spent actually covering the subject matter will count towards the 35-hour total.
+Please note that if only a portion of the class covered professional project management, only the time spent covering the subject matter would count towards the 35-hour total.

-If the candidate’s highest educational level is a four-year degree, such as a bachelor’s degree, the candidate will need to have accrued a minimum of three years (36 months) of experience of unique, professional project management experience that is non-overlapping.
-During this experience, the candidate needs to have had lead or directed professional projects for at least 4,500 hours.
+Suppose the candidate’s highest educational level is a four-year degree, such as a bachelor’s degree.
+In that case, the candidate will need to have accrued a minimum of three years (36 months) of experience of unique, professional project management experience that is non-overlapping.
+The candidate needs to have led or directed professional projects for at least 4,500 hours.

-Let’s say you are a student who is not looking at a study schedule that allows you to keep a schedule like this.
-If you prefer to view studying strictly in terms of hours spent studying, you will need to study for 180 hours to pass the exam.
+If you prefer to think strictly about hours spent studying, you will need to allow 180 hours to pass the exam.

 The path to becoming PMP certified is a four-step process.

-The first part of the application process is to visit the PMI certification web portal and become a member of the Project Management Institute.
-The PMI web portal can be found here.
-Click Register to create an account.
-Becoming a member of PMI will save you money, as you will be charged less for exam fees if you are a member.
+The first part of the application process is to visit the PMI certification web portal to become a member of the Project Management Institute.

 - Proof of degree